lowcoder-org/lowcoder/docs/self-hosting/README.md

 # Self-hosting

-In this article, you will be guided through hosting Openblocks on your own server using Docker-Compose or Docker.
+In this article, you will be guided through hosting Lowcoder on your own server using Docker-Compose or Docker.

 For easy setup and deployment, we provide an [all-in-one image](https://hub.docker.com/r/openblocksdev/openblocks-ce) which bundles frontend, backend and data persistence services altogether in one single container.&#x20;